asterismhealthcareplus/asterism_2/README.md

     params.require(:user).permit(:company, :first_name, :last_name, :office_location, :office_city, :office_country, :employee, :customer, :admin)
   end
 ```
-The above code means the following items can be sanitized/changed in the :user model: :company, :first_name, :last_name, :office_location, :office_city, :office_country, :employee, :customer, :admin

 3. NOTE!
 That in order to edit strong parameters for the default devise's registrations_controller, you must add the strong parameters in app/controllers/application_controller.rb.
-In the application_controller.rb you will see these methods:
+In the application_controller.rb you will see these methods (notice how attributes that may be edited during account update or sign up are being appended to the respective sanitizer):
 ```ruby
   def configure_permitted_parameters
   	devise_parameter_sanitizer.for(:sign_up) << :first_name << :last_name << :office_location << :office_country << :office_city << :company
   	devise_parameter_sanitizer.for(:account_update) << :first_name << :last_name << :office_location << :office_country << :office_city << :company
   end
 ```
-Add items that may be edited or used for sign up by appending the item to the respective sanitizer.

 ##Automated Testing: